 Coca-Cola made a similar error in 2018, after it launched its ‘Kia Ora, Mate’ slogan in New Zealand: ‘Kia Ora’ may mean hello in Māori, but ‘Mate’ means death in the language, as opposed to a colloquial alternative for ‘friend’.

-According to Alastair Rawlence, Senior Trademark Attorney at Novagraaf, this kind of oversight is not uncommon, particularly as brands move from national to international audiences.
+This kind of oversight is not uncommon, particularly as brands move from national to international audiences.
 Often the issue is one of transliteration; in other words, not checking the meaning of the brand or product name in local languages or dialects.
 While many of the well-known examples have been debunked – the Chevrolet Nova, for example – linguistic screening is crucial if you’re to avoid causing embarrassment or offence.
+This means not only undertaking all the necessary trademark availability searches, but also looking into where the creative team got the idea for the name from.
+If it becomes apparent that the name is in a foreign language or from another culture, you should always double check to see what it means with someone from that region who speaks that language.

 Avoiding trademark ‘theft’